salvesg/BorderProfiler/README.md

 This small projects applies a Sobel filter to an image benefiting from some of the tools available from OpenCV.

-It consist on a simple class called `ImageBorders` that inherits from the `cv::Mat` class. **Warnning**: This is designed so it is easier to call `cv::Mat` functions, but `Mat` class does not have a virtual destructor so do not use with polymorphism.
+It consist on a simple class called `ImageBorders` that inherits from the `cv::Mat` class. **Warning**: This is designed so it is easier to call `cv::Mat` functions, but `Mat` class does not have a virtual destructor so do not use with polymorphism.
 The final product is an executable that takes and image and displays its borders, or saves them as a new image.

 # Installation